Chapter 38: Lisa & Laura, When I Lost My Ass & My Job 2,836

 Museum of the United States Air Force, Wright-Patterson AFB, Ohio

-Least intimating aircraft ever, this O-1G Bird Dog?
-The VC and others feared this little bird as Forward Air Controllers (FAC) searched for the bad guys and, when spotted discharged smoke canisters, marking them for fighter jets and others.
-Also, dangerous for the pilot (219 killed in action in VN) in this slow and unarmed Cessna* of the early 1950s.
-(USAF)
+The least intimidating aircraft ever, this O-1G Bird Dog?
+The VC and others feared this little bird as Forward Air Controllers (FACs) searched for the bad guys and, when spotted, discharged smoke canisters, marking them for fighter jets and other aircraft.
+Also, it was dangerous for the pilot (219 killed in action in VN) in this slow and unarmed Cessna-TM of the early 1950s.
+(USAF)Killer Plane.
+B-29 Bockscar, which dropped the second nuclear bomb on Japan, August 9, 1945, is displayed at the Museum of the USAF.
+(U.S. Air Force photo by Ken LaRock)The futuristic-looking XB-70 at the Museum of the USAF at Wright-Patt was canceled in 1969 and never went into active service.
+Unbelievably, in my Village of Shelter Cove (pop.
+803) lives 101-year-old Warren Helsley (regrettably, died in 2023), my friend, a WWII veteran and aeronautical engineer who worked on designing this very plane.
+(US Air Force)

 Destined for a public relations career?
-Shown at community leaders gathering in a high-rent district of Dayton, circa 1988.
+Shown at a community leaders gathering in a high-rent district of Dayton, circa 1988.
 (Swan archives)

 Inspecting Pantera engine at Mid-Ohio Sports Car Course in my flight suit, 1988.
 I had vigorous workouts three days a week; no fat on that body.
 (Swan collection)

-For some reason, Air Force Rx wasn’t able to get enough of the wipes for me; then, they couldn’t get them at all.
+For some reason, Air Force Rx couldn’t get enough of the wipes for me; then, they couldn’t get them at all.
 I was unsuccessful in finding any (no Google™).
 I began going to labs with restrooms that sometimes provided Rantex wipes for patients to clean their private parts before peeing in a cup.
 (Insert joke here.)
 When I found some, I would procure a handful.
 (I am not making this up.)

-When Doves Cry–Prince, What’s Love Got To Do With It–Tina Turner, Like a Virgin–Madonna played on the Dayton stations.
+When DovesCry–Prince, What’s Love Got To Do With It–Tina Turner, Like a Virgin–Madonna played on the Dayton stations.

 Back in Mississippi in 1988, Dale had been caring for Momma and Daddy for several months, as best he could, while holding down a full-time job.
 Finally, he was able to get Momma into a nursing home nearby.
 Dale continued to care for Daddy and was spending all of his time off work doing so.

-The girls and I sat at Momma’s bedside in her nursing home for a long and sad farewell, although we shared some light-hearted moments from the almost four years she had so faithfully cared for them.
-As for Daddy, we tried to convince him that Dale was running out of options and that if Momma could tolerate a care facility, so could he.
+As for Daddy, we tried to convince him that Dale was running out of options and that if Momma could tolerate a care facility, he could too.
 We should have treated it more as a farewell, as this was the last time we would see Daddy alive.

-The twins and I left for home, trying to put the stress of seeing Dale and my parents in this mess and the 95-degree heat and humidity all in our review mirror.
-Heading north through Alabama, Tennessee, and Kentucky, we listened to I Want Your Sex–George Michael, Tell It To The Heart–Taylor Dane, Roll With It–Steve Windwood; each mile — bringing us closer to our comfortable lives in Ohio.
+The twins and I left for home, trying to put the stress of seeing Dale and my parents in this mess and the 95-degree heat and humidity in our review mirror.
+Heading north through Alabama, Tennessee, and Kentucky, we listened to I Want Your Sex–George Michael, Tell It To The Heart–Taylor Dane, and “Roll With It–Steve Winwood; each mile, bringing us closer to our comfortable lives in Ohio.

 Losing My Ass & My Job

-Daddy died in Jan.
-1989 in Amory, Mississippi (six months after being admitted to a nursing home) and a few miles from where he was born and grew up, at 83 (complications from a stroke).
-Soon after I returned to Wright-Patt from his funeral, I began having serious issues with Crohn’s Disease.
+Daddy died in January 1989 in Amory, Mississippi (six months after being admitted to a nursing home) at age 83, from complications of a stroke.
+It was just a few miles from where he was born and grew up.

 Within a week, I was lying on a single white sheet that scarcely covered a cold slab of shiny steel.
 Nurses lifted me onto the warm padding of a surgical table in what felt like a 58-degree Operating Room.

 On a stool just inches to the right of my head, the anesthesiologist activated the roller clamp on the IV.
 Whoa!
-Propofol surged into my vein — warm-serene, celestial-heavenly — 3.5 seconds of ecstasy.
+Propofol surged into my vein — warm, serene, celestial, heavenly — 3.5 seconds of ecstasy.

 Advisory: Some paragraphs below contain graphic discussions of human anatomy, disease, and pragmatic surgical procedures.
 Those paragraphs are in a distinctive font.